Windows Privilege Escalation

 • Pass the public key to the authorized keys file of the root user

-• Use this to log in to the user using the key
+• Use this to log in as the user using the key

 Abusing .bat files with full control permissions